mosesdaudu001/Detect_Stopped_Cars/README.md

 ## Step 2:
 Edit the `FILE_PATH` argument in line 7 and input the path to the video you want to use

+`Please note that I used the object path for my local computer, ensure to use yours to avoid problems`

 ## Step 3:
 Run the `python` file